neurobooth/neurobooth-os/docs/testing_with_mocks.md

 ## What is *not* mocked

 `apply_mock_substitution` only swaps a `DeviceArgs` class if it appears in `MOCK_REGISTRY`.
-Three devices currently have registered mocks:
+Six device classes currently have registered mocks:
-`MbientDeviceArgs`, `IPhoneDeviceArgs`, `EyelinkDeviceArgs`.
+`MbientDeviceArgs`, `IPhoneDeviceArgs`, `EyelinkDeviceArgs`,
+`MicYetiDeviceArgs`, `FlirDeviceArgs`, `IntelDeviceArgs`.
 Every other device class in the assigned set passes through to its real implementation **regardless of `NB_MOCK_DEVICES=all`** — `all` means "every registered mock target", not "every device".